-The Management Information Systems (MIS) program at Georgia College develops in-depth hands-on knowledge and skills in the application of information technology to problems and opportunities in business and society.
+The Management Information Systems (MIS) program at Georgia College & State University develops in-depth hands-on knowledge and skills in the application of information technology to problems and opportunities in business and society.

 Students in this concentration pick CBIS 4140 Enterprise Performance Management as their capstone course.
 Data Analytics explores data visualization and predictive analytics.
 Students often work in consulting roles as well as analyzing data.
 The three courses that make up this concentration are CBIS 3120 Introduction to ERP, CBIS 4120 Business Intelligence & Analytics, and CBIS 4140 Enterprise Performance Management Systems.
 Students may take a data mining elective for more knowledge in this area.

 Students in this concentration take CBIS 4218 Advanced Networking as their capstone course.
 The Information Technology concentration prepares students for IT support, networking, and/or server administration.
 All students take CBIS 3213 Introduction to Information Technology and CBIS 4218 Advanced Networking.
 Students select one of these courses to complete their concentration: CBIS 3211 Information Technology Hardware & Software; CBIS 4217 Computer Security; or CBIS 4225 Server Administration.
 The two not selected may be taken as a general elective.

 Students in this concentration take CBIS 4214 Web Application Integration as their capstone course along with taking CBIS 4210 Business Application Development.
 Students typically are employed as web masters Students pick one of these to complete their concentration: One of the following: CBIS 3218 Web Design Tools, CBIS 3219 Web Development, or CBIS 4216 Advanced Web Application Integration.
 Students in this area are strongly encouraged to minor in computer science to get more programming experience.